 As part of our commitment to the ongoing development of the North Baffin communities, Baffinland is committed to providing education and training opportunities to local residents.

-Education and training is an important part of Baffinland’s commitments to the North Baffin communities.
-We support and encourage the pursuit of post-secondary education and recognize the importance of learning and development as a pillar to the ongoing development of the North Baffin communities and all of Nunavut.
+Baffinland remains committed to education and training for Nunavummiut in the North Baffin communities and Nunavut.
+We support and encourage the pursuit of post-secondary education and recognize the importance of learning and development as a pillar to the ongoing development of Nunavummiut, North Baffin communities and for all of Nunavut.
 We are proud of you as you continue your journey through post-secondary education and we are proud to be a part of that in a small way.
 It is one benefit that Baffinland provides annually through Article 8.8.2 of the Mary River Impact and Benefit Agreement (IIBA).